qor/qor/example/tutorial/bookstore/README.md

     INSERT INTO users (name,role) VALUES ('user1','user');

 You must have run the application *once* before this step, otherwise the users table would not yet exist.

+### Directory structure

+Before we look at the actual admin here is a brief breakdown of the directory structure of the example app:

+    .
+    ├── app
+    │   ├── handlers
+    │   │   └── handlers.go
+    │   ├── models
+    │   │   └── models.go
+    │   └── resources
+    │       └── resources.go
+    ├── main.go
+    ├── public -> ../public
+    │   ├── assets
+    │   │   └── css
+    │   │       └── bookstore.css
+    │   ├── system
+    └── templates -> ../templates
+        ├── book.tmpl
+        └── list.tmpl

+* The controllers are in `app/handlers`
+* models and db initialization happen in `app/models`
+* Resources are an itegral part of QOR/admin.
+Whenever resources or `Meta...`  is mentioned in this doc you will find the code it's referring to in `app/resources`
+* main.go starts the webserver and additionally contains the routes right now.
+In a bigger project you would put them probably somewhere like `app/config/routes.go`
+* Static files are served from `public`. `public/system` is where the `qor/medialibrary` puts files related to your resources - eg. ad uploaded image

 ### Admin